BlackINT3/OpenArk/README.md

 ### Introduction
 * [中文说明](doc/README-zh.md)

-* OpenArk is a open source anti-rookit(Ark) tool on Windows.
-Ark is Anti Rootkit abbreviated, it aimmed at reversing and programming helper, users also can use it to find out malwares in the OS.
-More and more commands will be supported in future.
+* OpenArk is an open source anti-rookit(ARK) tool for Windows.
+Ark is Anti-Rootkit abbreviated, it aimmed at reversing/programming helper and also users can find out hidden malwares in the OS.
+More and more powerful features will be supported in future.

 ![image](doc/resources/snapshot-en-v108.png)
 ![image](doc/resources/snapshot-en-v108-01.png)

 ### Features
 * Process - Process/Thread/Module/Handles/Memory/Window... information view, Dll Injector x86/x64.
-* Kernel - OS Kernel internal toolkit, eg: Drivers, Callback, Filters, IDT/SDT, WFP and more in future.
+* Kernel - OS Kernel internal toolkit, eg: Memory, Drivers, Hotkey, Callback, Filters, IDT/SDT/NDIS/WFP etc.
 * CoderKit - Helper for coders.
-* Scanner - PE file parsers, evolved to virus analyzer in future.
+* Scanner - PE/ELF file parsers, evolved to virus analyzer in future.
 * Bundler - Directory and files could be bundled to one executable file, it also support scripts.
+* Utilities - Cleaner/System tools etc.
+* Reverse - Collect many useful tools that functional complementation each others, for efficient, always thinking.
-* Commands - Many useful coammands in there.
+* Console - Many useful coammands in here.
-* Utilities - Cleaner、System tools and more.
-* Language - support English and Chinese now, more languages in future.
+* Language - Support English and Chinese now, more in future.
-* More features in developing...
+* More powerful features in developing...

 ### Distributions
 * Program: one exe binary, no dependence, support 32/64 bit.